 For high-cost areas, the conforming loan limit will range from the baseline of $548,250 to the maximum of $822,375.
 Not all high-cost areas will be at the maximum end of this range.
 The limit for your county will only be $822,375 if median home prices in your area are high enough to reach this limit.

-Of the 3,000 counties in the United States, the FHFA says that around 130 to 200 counties are high-cost areas.
-However, counties are not considered to be high-cost by looking at home prices only within the county.
-The FHFA groups counties into core-based statistical areas (CBSAs) and then looks at the median home values for these groups of counties.
+Of the 3,000 counties in the United States, the FHFA classifies around 130 to 200 counties as high-cost areas.
+High-cost areas are not determined by looking at home prices only within the county.
+Instead, the FHFA groups counties into core-based statistical areas (CBSAs) and then looks at the median home values for these groups of counties.
 The highest median home value in each CBSA is considered, with the conforming loan limit only being higher than the baseline CLL if the highest median home value for the CBSA is greater than 115% of the baseline.

 For example, the Nashville Metropolitan Area is within the Nashville-Davidson-Murfreesboro-Franklin core-based statistical area, which includes 13 counties.
 Since at least one county has a median home price that is greater than the 2021 baseline loan limit of $548,250, all counties within the Nashville CBSA will have a higher conforming loan limit.
 For 2021, the conforming loan limit for those 13 counties is $586,500.

 The conforming loan limit for high-cost areas cannot exceed the 2021 limit of $822,375.
-For example, the median home price in Los Angeles is approaching $1 million.
-However, the maximum amount that a conforming loan can be in Los Angeles will be $822,375.
+For example, the median home price in Los Angeles is approaching $1 million but the maximum amount that a conforming loan can be in Los Angeles is still $822,375.

 Can conforming loan limits decrease?

 Conforming loan limits cannot decrease - limits can only increase or stay the same.
 CLLs will only change if the underlying FHFA house price index increases over the conforming loan limit’s high-water mark.
-For example, some areas have had their CLL stay the same between 2007 and 2016, since housing prices decreased greatly in 2007.
-After the price index increased above 2007 levels in 2017, the conforming loan limit finally increased in 2017.
+For example, some areas have had their CLL stay the same between 2007 and 2016 even though housing prices decreased in 2007 due to the housing crisis.
+After the price index increased above 2007 levels in 2017, the conforming loan limit increased once again in 2017.

 If a county were to fall from a high-cost area designation to a baseline value area, their conforming loan limit will also not decrease to the baseline value.

-If the amount of your home loan is over the conforming loan limits, your loan is considered to be a jumbo loan.
-Jumbo loans cannot be purchased by Fannie Mae or Freddie Mac.
-To compensate, your mortgage lender may require a higher down payment or a highermortgage rate.
+If the amount of your home loan is over the conforming loan limits, your loan is considered a jumbo loan.
+Jumbo loans cannot be purchased by Fannie Mae or Freddie Mac, so they will be held by a private lender.
+To compensate for the added risk, your mortgage lender may require a higher down payment or a higher mortgage rate.

 The conforming loan limits apply only to the loan amount, not the price of the home that you are getting a loan for.
 If the conforming loan limit for your area is $822,375 but you are looking to purchase a $1 million home, you may still be able to get a conforming loan.
 You will need to make a down payment that reduces your home loan amount to less than $822,375.
-In this case, your down payment will have to be at least $177,625, otherwise, it will be a jumbo loan.
+In this case, your down payment must be at least $177,625 (about 18%), otherwise, it is classified as a jumbo loan.

 VA Home Loan Limits

-This means those with full entitlement can get any amount with no limit, as long as your credit history, income, and assets allow your lender to approve your VA loan.
-This allows you to purchase a home with any home price anywhere in the country with no down payment required.
+Those with full entitlement can get any loan amount with no limit, so long as your credit history, income, and assets allow your lender to approve your VA loan.
+You can purchase a home at any home price anywhere in the country with no down payment required.

 If you have partial entitlement or no entitlement, your VA home loan limit is your county’s FHFA conforming loan limit.
-You will have partial entitlement if you already have an active VA loan, if you have defaulted on a VA loan, or refinanced your VA loan into a non-VA loan.
+You will have partial entitlement if:

 FHA Loan Limits

-FHA loans do not follow FHFA’s conforming loan limits, but FHA loan limits do use the same values.
+FHA loans do not follow FHFA’s conforming loan limits, but FHA loan limits do use the same median home price values.
 FHA loan limits use the median home price for the area, ranging from 65% for low-cost to 150% for high-cost areas.
 Since FHA’s high-cost areas are 150% of the baseline, this makes the maximum FHA loan limit the same as FHFA’s maximum limit for conforming loans.
-For 2021, FHA’s loan limit is $822,375.
+For 2021, FHA’s high-cost area loan limit is $822,375.
 For more information, visit our FHA loans page.